Home office equipment essentials

 It also packs SafeSense Technology that immediately disables the unit if anybody’s fingers gets dangerously close to its internal components, making it a suitable option for home offices.
 It also has a max sheet input of 14 sheets, which is double what you will find on most budget variants.

-The Fellowes Powershed is our choice for the best shredder.
-Its 23-liter capacity and efficient cutting mechanism make a great combination and, if you're worried about fingers getting into the mechanism, then don't worry - it will automatically shut-off before that happens.
+The Fellowes Powershed is our choice for the best shredder on the market right now.
+A 23-liter capacity, 14-sheet input, and efficient cutting mechanism make a great combination and, if you're worried about fingers getting into the mechanism, then don't - it will automatically shut off before that happens.

 View Deal